Raymond Terrace and Heatherbrae

 The Raymond Terrace and Heatherbrae Strategy was adopted by Council on the 24 November 2015.
 The Strategy contains four goals with strategic directions that are linked to tangible actions that will be implemented within the life of this strategy.

 The vision for Raymond Terrace is;

 a strong major regional centre and a great place to live, work and play.

-We have developed a Public Domain Plan (PDP) for the Raymond Terrace town centre.
+One of the actions of the strategy was to develop a Public Domain Plan for the Raymond Terrace town centre.
 This vision for the town centre includes improvement works to William Street, along with other central areas in Raymond Terrace.